ppkgtmm/ppkgtmm/README.md

 ![Profile View Counter](https://komarev.com/ghpvc/?username=ppkgtmm&style=flat)

 # Hi there 🙋🏻‍♀️
-I'm Pinky Gautam, a data engineer in prop tech
+I'm Pinky Gautam, a data engineer and formerly a back end developer

 ### About me :
-- 🏙️ &nbsp;Computer Engineering student graduated from Bangkok, Thailand
+- 🏙️ &nbsp;Computer Engineering graduate from Bangkok, Thailand
 - :seedling:&nbsp; Generalist focusing to specialize in data science and data engineering
 - 👩🏻‍💻 &nbsp;&nbsp;Looking forward to collaborate on projects meaningful to people